statOmics/tradeSeq/README.md

 # R package: tradeSeq
 ## TRAjectory Differential Expression analysis for SEQuencing data

-tradeSeq provides a flexible method for finding genes that are differentially expressed along one or multiple trajectories, using a variety of tests suited to answer many questions of interest.
+tradeSeq provides a flexible method for discovering genes that are differentially expressed along one or multiple lineages, using a variety of tests suited to answer many questions of interest.

 ## Installation

-To get the development version, run
+To install the development version in `R`, run

 ```r
 devtools::install_github("statOmics/tradeR/")
 ```